xyflow/react-flow-docs/docs/api/hooks/use-key-press.md

 sidebar_position: 8
 ---

 This hook returns if the passed key is pressed.
 The component that uses this hook re-renders whenever the returned boolean changes.
-The hook expects one paramter "keyCode" which can be:
+The hook expects one parameter "keyCode" which can be:

 - a `string` like `"Space"` (event.code or event.key) for a **single key**
 - a `string` like `"Meta+s"` (event.code or event.key combined with a + sign) for a **key combination**